samamedejones/twitter-replica/README.md

-# Twitter Replica
+# Twitter Replica with Tailwind
 ![frutas](https://github.com/user-attachments/assets/edad9b46-d7c3-4ff6-afe1-2fd5bba1a2ee)

-In this project I created a very colorful drinks menu with transition animations between one drink and another.
+In this project I created a replica of Twitter darkmode with a simulation of automatic tweets saved in an array in string format, it was very similar and also responsive for anyone accessing it on mobile.

 ## Learnings

-Here I learned extra CSS techniques, such as creating animations with keyframes and also in the javascript part I had to have logical thinking so that I could move between the menu options without breaking the code
+In this project I learned how to use Tailwind to style the website and React to do declarative and more performative programming, especially React hooks, with "useEffect" and "useState" being more specific.
+In this project I also evolved a lot in the programming logic, having to think about how exactly the part of creating random and interval tweets would work.
 </br>
 link: https://samamedejones.github.io/drinks-menu/